Applied-Economics-With-AI/guides/google-cloud-vm-setup/Setting Up a Google Cloud VM with VSCode.md

 Copy code
 print("Hello, Python!")
 ```
-Click the run icon next to the cell or press Shift + Enter to execute the code.
+Click the run icon next to the cell or press Shift + Enter (Windows and Mac) to execute the code.
 The output will appear directly below the cell.

 ## **Step 11: Starting and Stopping the VM**